15 Cool Savannah Coffee Shops for Caffeine Lovers

 One of my personal favorite coffee shops in Savannah, Franklin’s has both some of the best espresso and some of the friendliest baristas in town!

-There is some limited seating indoors, as well as small outdoor tables, but this is less a place to work than a place to linger over a delicious drink.
+There is limited seating indoors, as well as small outdoor tables, but this is less a place to work than a place to linger over a delicious drink.

 interior of franklins in savannah with barstools in the foregound and outdoor tables visible outside the window